 Statement Answer Children should be given complementary food in addition to breast milk from 6 months of age.
 True As the child starts to be given complementary food, he or she should not be breastfed very often, even if the child seems to be seeking the breast.
 False Thick porridge is an appropriate complementary food to give to infants when they reach 6 months of age.
 True If a family is able to give nutritious food for the 6-month-old, it is okay for the mother to stop using family planning and try for another baby.
 False Children should never be given eggs.
-False A child does not need to eat fish chicken or meat until they are 2 years of age or older.
+False Children do not need to eat fish chicken or meat until they are 2 years of age or older.
 False A 6-month-old child should be given his food on a separate plate from his siblings.
-True The mother should never talk to the child whilst feeding the child, as this will distract him/her from the food and cause him to eat less False
+True A mother should never talk to the child whilst feeding them, as this will distract them from the food and cause them to eat less False